raqbit/AnimalEssentials/README.md

 5. /ae tp \<home|player\> (Teleport the right-clicked animal to a home or player.)
 6. /ae find \<name\> (Find all animals by name.)
 7. /ae kill (Kills the right-clicked animal.)
+8. Config option to only show own animals with /ae find

 -----